nzengi/ZenSign/README.md

 ## Key Concepts and Mathematical Formulas

 ### 1. **Partially Blind Signature**
    - A partially blind signature allows a signer to sign a message while keeping some parts of the information hidden.
-This is particularly useful in applications where privacy is needed but certain verifiable information must still be attached to the signature.
+This is particularly useful in applications where privacy is needed, but certain verifiable information must still be attached to the signature.

 ### 2. **DSA (Digital Signature Algorithm) Parameters**
    - **p**: A prime number such that \( p - 1 \) is divisible by \( q \).